Create a Demo Layer with `axios` Using PowerShell

 - Zip the

-directory:Compress-Archive -Path layer/nodejs -DestinationPath my-lambda-layer.zip
+layer/nodejsdirectory:Compress-Archive -Path layer/nodejs -DestinationPath my-lambda-layer.zip

-library and can be uploaded as a Lambda layer in AWS.
+You now have a zipped file, my-lambda-layer.zip, which contains the axios library and can be uploaded as a Lambda layer in AWS.

 To upload and use the layer in AWS Lambda: